 … to Graydog.org and the Olympic Peninsula of Washington State

-August 2013 finds me continuing to explore photography, both looking back at previous film images, and looking forward to creating digital images using newer compact photo gear.
+Winter 2014 finds me continuing to explore photography, both looking back at previous film images, and looking forward to creating digital images using newer compact photo gear.
 More than anything, I’m trying to recapture the fun and excitement I used to have using simple equipment and techniques.

 My background is technical (robotics and remote systems), and for five decades I’ve used my photo skills and equipment to complement the technical work I’ve done.
-I’ve also taken compact large negative cameras along on business trips mostly in the US, using mostly medium format rangefinder cameras, plus a Hasselblad 501C for studio work.
+Over the last 30 years, I’ve also taken compact large negative film cameras along on business trips mostly in the US, using mostly medium format rangefinder cameras, plus a Hasselblad 501C for studio work.
 My most used all around camera is a Plaubel Makina 67, and recently I’ve sorted through about 2500 images from that camera and am scanning the best, comparing with a digital camera system that captures the fun of photography in a light and easy to use package.

 More to come …